Stable Collisionless Tori Around Kerr Black Holes: Fluid Properties

-Given the large pressure anisotropy, the plasma should be unstable under the Weibel instability~\citep[see e.g.][]{1973ppp..book.....K}.
-However, in our 2D simulations, the $\phi$ direction is taken to be the symmetry direction, which suppresses the unstable modes since their wave vectors are along the colder direction.
+Given the large pressure anisotropy, the plasma is prone to the Weibel instability~\citep[see e.g.][]{1973ppp..book.....K}.
+However, in our 2D simulations, axisymmetry suppresses the unstable modes since their wave vectors are along the colder direction.
 At the same time, differential rotation may also introduce large-scale phase mixing which has been demonstrated to spontaneously produce seed magnetic fields~\citep{2022PNAS..11919831Z}.
 Here we are again protected from this type of instability since the shearing flow direction is in our symmetry direction.
 In a full 3D simulation, we expect that Weibel modes will grow in this setup and spontaneously generate magnetic fields, which will eventually destabilize the torus.